hashchange/backbone.inline.template/README.md

   Replacing a view's `el` with `setElement()`, on the other hand, requires very specific steps at a very specific time, and may clash with existing coding conventions.
 Expect problems when integrating it into legacy code.

-The second group of issues is about pitfalls when rendering views with `setElement()`.
+The other group of issues is about pitfalls when rendering views with `setElement()`.
 The devil here is in the details.
 These issues are solvable, but require attention (and additional code).

-- `setElement()` [only rebinds][setelement-event-rebinding-jsbin] events set up with the `events` hash of the view, but not events set up in any other way.
+- `setElement()` rebinds events set up with the `events` hash of the view, but not events [set up in any other way][setelement-event-rebinding-jsbin].
 You have to remember taking care of them.

 - `setElement()` screws up events in nested views.
-Even though a [good pattern exists][ian-storm-taylor-rendering-views] to deal with it, it's yet another pitfall to be aware of.
+Fortunately, a [good pattern exists][ian-storm-taylor-rendering-views] to deal with it.
+It is important to be aware of the issue, though.

 - Recreating the `el` and moving the delegated events around has a performance cost which matters as the number of render calls goes up (e.g. large lists).